Tree planting

 • Seedlings, tree cuttings or seeds according to the chosen method

-Before planting, it is crucial to choose the tree species that most suits the environmental conditions of the area where tree planting is meant to occur.
+1. Choosing the tree species: Before planting, it is crucial to choose the tree species that most suit the environmental conditions of the area where tree planting is meant to occur.
 Indigenous species are usually the most resistant and should therefore be prioritized.
-Moreover, to increase trees survival, it fundamental to know well the tree species and the conditions in which it thrives.
+Moreover, to increase tree survival, it is fundamental to know well the tree species and the conditions in which they thrive.

-Transplanting seedlings can be quite a stressful process for the young trees and there are some good practices that can increase the survival rates of transplanted seedlings:
+Transplanting seedlings can be quite a stressful process for the young trees and some good practices can increase the survival rates of transplanted seedlings:

 • Leaving the tree in the pot that is moved to the area where it will eventually be transplanted for a predetermined amount of time before transplanting it.
 This will give the young trees time to adapt to the environmental conditions without also having to deal with adapting the root system to the new soil.